Irish voters set to liberalize abortion laws in landslide: exit poll

 “I think it’s important that we protect the unborn babies, people don’t care anymore about the dignity of human life.
 I’ve a family myself and I think it’s really important,” said John Devlin, a marketing worker in his 50s voting “No” near Dublin’s city center.

-The Irish government’s push to liberalize the laws is in contrast to the United States, where abortion has long been legal, but President Donald Trump backs stripping federal funding from women’s health care clinics that offer abortions.
+The Irish government’s push to liberalize the laws is in contrast to the United States, where abortion has long been legal, but President Donald Trump backs stripping federal funding from women’s health care clinics that offer abortions. [nL1N1SB1YH]

 Videos shared on social media showed scores of voters arriving home at Irish airports from abroad.
 Ireland does not allow expatriates to vote via post or in embassies but those away for less than 18 months remain on the electoral roll.